 Additional degrees include:

-Ireland also has a group called the Higher Education and Training Awards Council.
-HETAC sets standards and presents degrees and other awards of higher education (up to the doctorate level) outside the university setting.
+An organization called Quality and Qualifications Ireland sets academic standards and presents degrees and other higher education awards (up to the doctorate level) outside a university setting.

-Undergraduate fees can be high for students outside of the European Union who choose to study abroad in Ireland.
-Those studying the arts, humanities, business or something similar can expect to pay between US $13,400 and $20,000.
+Undergraduate fees can be high for students from outside of the European Union who choose to study abroad in Ireland.
+Those studying the arts, humanities, business or a similar discipline at the undergraduate level can expect to pay between US $12,500 and $21,500.

 Scholarships are available for students who want to study abroad in Ireland.

-Ireland’s landscape and literary heritage may draw students to its universities, not to mention the fact that so many people claim Irish ancestors.
-But the appeal of Irish universities isn’t just lyrical.
-If you study abroad in Ireland, you will get a good education too.
+Ireland’s landscape and literary heritage may draw students to its universities, not to mention the fact that so many people claim Irish ancestry.
+But the appeal of Irish universities isn’t merely lyrical.
+If you study abroad in Ireland, you will also benefit from an excellent education!